-- Hoops: Throw dodgeballs through the enemy hoop to score points for your team.
+- Hoops: Players throw dodgeballs through the enemy's hoop to score points for their own team.

-- Super Ball: Grab and maintain possession of a glowing golden ball to earn points for your team.
+- Super Ball: Players grab and maintain possession of a glowing golden ball to earn points for their team.

 - Demolition Derby: Race around the arenas to hit checkpoints and earn points.
 The current leader earns double points for their team.

-- Training: Practice your skill shots against dummy bots
+- Training: Practice skill shots against dummy bots.

 The game is controlled via standard WASD movement keys.
 The robot characters are on unicycle wheels that give them fast forward movement and momentum.
 Players can also launch themselves off of each arena's ramps and jumps.
 Players can hold and release spacebar to jump, press E to brake quickly, and hit left Shift to sprint.

 Players collect dodgeballs by running into them, and can catch enemy dodgeballs by left-clicking on them at the right time.
 Once a player has a dodgeball, they can begin charging their shot by holding down left-click and can fire by releasing that button.
 A longer charge will result in a stronger shot.
 While charging, players movement speed is decreased.